 Most operations are designed from the inside out.
 Start with the org chart.
 Define each department's function.
 Optimize each function for efficiency.
 Measure processing times, throughput, error rates.
 Celebrate when the numbers improve.

-From inside the organization, this looks like progress.
+From inside the organisation, this looks like progress.
 Application processing is 40% faster.
 Error rates dropped.
 Cost per transaction went down.
 The dashboards are green.

-From outside the organization — from the stakeholder's seat — nothing changed.
+From outside the organisation, from the stakeholder's seat, nothing changed.
 The application is faster, but the applicant still doesn't know what happens next.
 The process has fewer errors, but the person going through it still feels like a file moving between systems.
 Five departments touch their case, and none of them know what the other four said.

 This isn't a technology problem.
 It's a design problem.
 And it's invisible from the inside, because every internal metric says things are working.